empowering women through theatre - Byron

-In these two 8 week women's theatre courses we will create a safe space to work with movement, improvisation, creative writing, voice and mask work.
-Over both terms there will be an opportunity for participants to create an amazing performance using skills learnt in voice, movement, character creation, ensemble and performance.
+In these two 8 week women's theatre courses we will create a safe and supportive space to explore and develop our unique creativity.
+Over both terms there will be an opportunity for participants to create an amazing production using skills learnt in voice, text analysis, movement, character creation, ensemble and performance.

 Please call Philippa on 0422 882 319 for further details or if you have questions.
-(Subsidies may be possible for women with lived experience of DV.)
 Wear comfortable clothing and bring a bottle of water and a note book. $220 for EACH 8 week Term.
 (EB $200). *** 2 TERM DISCOUNT $375 ***

 Fridays 9.30am - 12.30 pm.
 The Community Cabin, Carlyle Street, Byron Bay.